 Like Grant and Davis, President Garfield could not get enough of Wallace’s writing, and woke up at 5:30 one morning to finish it in bed.
 That same afternoon, Garfield, a former professor of literature and fellow Civil War veteran, wrote a letter to Wallace expressing his appreciation for Ben-Hur, and soon after asked Wallace to be ambassador to the Ottoman Empire.
 Garfield’s motivation was literary, rather than political: he wanted Wallace to be able to research a sequel in the Levant when his duties as ambassador weren’t pressing.
 Wallace served in this capacity from 1881-1885.
 Garfield’s sequel came in the form of Wallace’s The Prince of India, published in 1893, but sadly, twelve years after Garfield’s assassination.

 During his time as Minister to the Ottoman Empire, Wallace did take the opportunity to travel extensively in the Levant and the Holy Land.
-He was quite pleased with his initial geographic and topographic research on the Holy Land that he had undertaken in various American libraries.
-So much so, that he wrote that he didn’t feel he had to change any details in Ben-Hur.
+He was quite pleased with his initial geographic and topographic research on the Holy Land, which he had undertaken in various American libraries; so much so, that he wrote that he didn’t feel he had to change any details in Ben-Hur.
 During his appointment, Wallace also worked to help Jewish refugees who were fleeing pogroms in Russia and Romania resettle in Syria, which he achieved due to his friendship with Sultan Abdul Hamid II.
 Grant, who had traveled to Constantinople in 1878, was also struck by the number of refugees, many of them Jews fleeing Bulgaria.
 Wallace was in turn, a celebrated figure in nineteenth-century Jerusalem, whose Jewish inhabitants compared him to David, and called him “the Nobleman and Prince,” in this “Song of Praise” written to welcome Wallace to the city.

 MILLER, HOWARD.
 “The Charioteer and the Christ: Ben-Hur in America from the Gilded Age to the Culture Wars.”
 Indiana Magazine of History, vol. 104, no. 2, 2008, pp. 153–175.
 JSTOR, p.
 155, www.jstor.org/stable/27792886.
 Miller also discusses how Ben-Hur